Stocks skid as interest rates rise and earnings disappoint

-NEW YORK (AP) — U.S. stocks are falling Thursday morning as interest rates resume their upward climb and several industrial companies post disappointing third-quarter results.
+NEW YORK (AP) — U.S. stocks are falling Thursday as interest rates resume their upward climb and several industrial companies post disappointing third-quarter results.
 Interest rates started rising a day ago after the Federal Reserve released minutes showing that a minority of its leaders think interest rates will need to keep rising to a level that slightly restricts economic growth.
-Slower economic growth would affect stocks because it means smaller corporate profits and less spending by consumers.
+That would affect stocks because it means smaller corporate profits and less spending by consumers.

 Aircraft maker Textron and tool maker Snap-On both slumped after their quarterly reports, and other big manufacturers also traded lower.
-Technology companies and drugmakers skidded.
+Technology companies and drugmakers skidded, but high-dividend companies including utilities and household goods makers climbed.

 WHAT DOES THE FED SAY: According to minutes from the latest Federal Reserve meeting, several Fed policymakers think its benchmark interest rate will eventually have to rise to a level that is “moderately restrictive” to economic growth in order to make sure inflation doesn’t get out of control.
 The Fed has been gradually raising interest rates since the end of 2015 after keeping them near zero for seven years in the wake of the global financial crisis.
-Low rates contributed to the U.S.’ economic recovery and to big gains for stocks over the last decade, as low rates made bonds relatively unappealing.
+Low rates contributed to the U.S. economic recovery and to big gains for stocks over the last decade, as low rates made bonds relatively unappealing.

 Most Read Business Stories